classes terms notepad report calendar noticeboard attendance trophy sen parentview parent-view Parent V iew

 ๐Ÿƒ PE (Physical Education)

 Children will develop their fitness, coordination, teamwork, and skills through a variety of sports and physical activities.
-This half terms sports are Gymnastics and Dance.
+This half terms sports are Netball and Multiskills.

 Top